SumedhaBedradi/Banking-Application-using-java/README.md

 # Banking Application

-This is simple Banking Application using core java and opp's concept
+This is simple Banking Application using core java and OOP's concepts.